Xitee1/AppDaemon-useful-apps/README.md

     - Controlled devices need a rather constant consumption (Devices whose power supply varies a lot do not work well)
     - Need to know the average power consumption of the devices (for Example: 700W, 900W,...).
       It does not need smart plugs that measure the power consumption.
 These values must be hard-coded.
-# BatteryChargeLimiter
-#### Not available yet, needs rewrite
-#### Originally developed for solar battery, it is planned to make this work for more battery types (for example Smartphone charger with Smart Plug)
-    With this app you can limit the charge capacity of your batteries.
-    For some batteries, this can also only allow charge or only allow discharge.

-    # TODO
-    Requirements:
-    - Controllable battery